MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 One-off payment does not affect the frequency and grace period.
 So if you create an agreement with a one-off payment, you can request the first subscription payment whenever you want.
 You can also request a one-off payment on an existing agreement in between two subscriptions payments, and it will not be affected by the frequency.
 When you create an agreement with a one-off payment, and the user accepts the agreement, the payment will be created and reserved.
 Capture and Reserve is handled by the Merchant.

-#### <a name="autoreserve"></a>Auto reserve
+#### <a name="autoreserve"></a>OneOff with Auto reserve
- The one-off payment without swipe is sent directly to app.
-There is no landing page.
+ The one-off payment without swipe is sent directly to the MobilePay app.
+There is no MobilePay landing page.
 If the payment is successful, then a push message is shown that the One-off without swipe/confirmation was successful.
 One Off without swipe is valid for One-Offs without new agreement.

 When using one-off without swipe, the sliding part is omited.
 Please note, that there might be issues with card, nemID and the user will get a push message about the failed payment.
 But until then, it is just a reserved payment.
 Therefore, there is a possibility of a time gap.

+* 	Merchant can send one-off payment, which MobilePay will attempt to automatically reserve, without user’s confirmation.
+*  **Value**: The customer does not need to swipe and the payment experience is seamless

 Merchants who wants to use  `auto_reserve` field  feature, must apply for this in regards to the onboarding of Subscriptions.
 Merchants cannot use this feature without being pre-approved to do so.